 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are a non-EEA or Swiss national and you are planning on a short visit to the UK to conduct business, then you can apply for a UK Business Visitor Visa.
+A Business Visitor Visa allows holders to conduct certain business tasks in the UK for temporary periods.
 This visa falls under the Standard Visitor Visa category and you can use it if you are self-employed or working for an employer.

 The UK Business Visitor Visa is different from the Tier 1 Entrepreneur or Investor Visa as it only allows you to visit the UK on a short-term basis to do certain activities.
 With it, you can visit the UK for a period of six months or less.
 If you are visiting as an academic business visitor, you can visit for a period of up to 12 months.

 Your lawyer will prepare you a Letter of Representation informing the Home Office of your case and its merits which will be submitted alongside your application form.
 Our services also include completing your application to the highest standard and liaising with the Home Office during your application.
 Contact us on 0333 363 8577 or make an enquiry online to receive professional advice from one of our immigration lawyers.

 You are eligible to apply for a UK Business Visitor Visa if you are over the age of 18 and want to visit the UK for business purposes.
 It must be for a period of six months or less (or 12 months maximum as an academic visitor).